Government 2025 – Sharing Wisdom From and For the World

 Key comment: Governments at all levels must work collaboratively to promote public trust in the development and deployment of AI tools; train an AI-ready workforce for both the public and the private sectors; and address the ethical concerns about AI’s potential downsides in the areas of discrimination, civil liberties, and privacy.
 Public agencies and administrators will be key in helping government become AI-ready by developing new policies, systems, and processes to ensure that these systems can be harnessed to inform decision-making, provide insight into the public’s needs and perspectives, increase public communications, and improve service delivery.”

-Special thanks go to all of the Jam hosts, facilitators, participants, and several of the Center’s partners in good government, including the American Council for Technology and Industry Advisory Council, Center for Organizational Excellence, International City/County Managers Association, MITRE, National Academy of Public Administration, Partnership for Public Service, and the Senior Executives Association.
+Special thanks go to all of the Jam hosts (one of which was Cristina Caballé, Executive Director, IBM Global Public Sector), facilitators, participants, and several of the Center’s partners in good government, including the American Council for Technology and Industry Advisory Council, Center for Organizational Excellence, International City/County Managers Association, MITRE, National Academy of Public Administration, Partnership for Public Service, and the Senior Executives Association.

 In early 2022, our Center and the Institute for Business Value will publish a report with further insights on the findings from the session.